 The Clues of Fluorescence

-In order to test this theory, graduate students and postdocs from both the Jimenez and Stevens labs joined forces to build a state-of-the-art quantum optics laboratory from an empty room.
+In order to test this theory, graduate students and postdocs from both the Jimenez and Stevens labs joined forces to build a state-of-the-art quantum optics laboratory starting with an empty room.
 This laboratory was specifically built by co-first authors Kristen Parzuchowski and Alexander Mikhaylov of the Jimenez laboratory.
-Stevens commented: "That's been a really rewarding part of this work with myself, Thomas Gerrits and Mike Mazurek with quantum optics backgrounds, interacting with Ralph his postdocs and students, who did not have this background and merging these different streams of talent together with these different areas of expertise."
+Stevens commented: "That's been a really rewarding part of this work with myself, Thomas Gerrits and Mike Mazurek---with quantum optics backgrounds---interacting with Ralph his postdocs, and students---who did not have this background---and merging these different streams of talent together with these different areas of expertise."
 The team did several tests on this proposed efficiency by looking for the absorption of entangled photon pairs by molecules in liquids, without seeing any signals that corroborated previous studies.

 The Mystery Deepens: